daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-02-12-BS-SNPer-Molec-Underpinnings-WGBS.md

 Options for the script are found [here](https://github.com/hellbelly/BS-Snper/blob/master/README.txt) and instructions are taken from BS-SNPer GitHub descriptions.

-Usage:
+**Usage:**

-You can run BS-SNPer in Linux or MAC OS, using the command like:
+You can run BS-SNPer in Linux or MAC OS, using the command:

 `perl BS-Snper.pl <sorted_bam_file> --fa <reference_file> --output <snp_result_file> --methcg <meth_cg_result_file> --methchg <meth_chg_result_file> --methchh <meth_chh_result_file> --minhetfreq 0.1 --minhomfreq 0.85 --minquali 15 --mincover 10 --maxcover 1000 --minread2 2 --errorate 0.02 --mapvalue 20 >SNP.out 2>ERR.log`

 **Attention:**

 Both of the input and output file arguments should be passed to BS-SNPer in the form of absolute paths.
+Providing absolute paths ensures that BS-SNPer can accurately locate and process the specified input and output files, regardless of the current working directory or other factors.

-Options:
+**Options:**

 	--fa: Reference genome file in fasta format
 	--output: Temporary file storing SNP candidates